 For he had entered my world at this point, the world of the Drunken Cyclist.

 I have said hundreds, if not thousands of times, that no one should ever operate any type of machinery while under the influence of alcohol.
 And I doubt Bobby was anywhere close to being “drunk.”
 In fact, I would say he was not even “tipsy” (despite his meandering on the road).
-No, this was a former professional and olympic athlete doing something he had never done before (at least to my knowledge)–riding a bike after a couple of glasses of wine.
+No, this was a former professional and olympic athlete doing something he had never done before (at least to my knowledge)–riding a bike after a two-hour, three course lunch, with a couple of glasses of wine.

 But I had.

-On my countless bike tours through Europe, just about every day I would have a glass or two with lunch, which was usually far less from half way through the day’s ride (in fact, I would usually have lunch in the town where we would spend the night, have a bit of wine, and then hammer out the 40 miles or so to the next town).
+On my countless bike tours through Europe, just about every day I would have at least a couple of courses at lunch (I considered it to be very insulting to not have at least two courses with a glass or two of the house wine), which was usually far less from half way through the day’s ride (in fact, I would usually have lunch in the town where we would spend the night, have a bit of wine, and then hammer out the 40 miles or so to the next town).
 Thus, I knew what it was like to ride after having had a glass or two.

 In other words, this was my house.

-It was not really an “attack” per se, as I did not really “punch it” and accelerate rapidly: it was only the first day and we were set to ride a lot more over the week, and I wanted to provide no reason for retribution.
+It was not really an “attack” per se, as I did not really “punch it” and accelerate rapidly: it was only the first day and we were set to ride a lot more over the course of the week, and I wanted to provide no reason for retribution.

 But I did look over my shoulder a couple of times and saw no sign of him.
-I eventually got to the top and did what he had done so many times with me before.
+When I got to the top of the climb, I did what he had done so many times with me before.